Why ChatGPT doesn't recommend your brand

 You ask ChatGPT "best [your category]" and it confidently lists three competitors.
 Your brand isn't even mentioned.
 You've done the SEO work — you rank top 5 on Google.
 Why doesn't ChatGPT see you?

-We've analysed 1,000+ scans on FixAEO and the answer is almost always one of six specific problems.
-This post lists them in descending order of frequency, with the exact fix for each.
+We've analyzed 1,000+ scans on FixAEO and the answer is almost always one of six specific problems.
+This post lists them in descending order of frequency, with the exact fix for each — and a 30/60/90 day plan for when you're facing more than one.

 Ask ChatGPT "best CRM for a small B2B sales team" and it confidently ranks three named brands, with sources.
 If you sell a CRM and you're not one of them, you don't exist for that question.